Orchis (mythology)

 Orchis (Ὄρχις) is often claimed to be a minor character in Greek mythology whose transformation is the origin of the orchid flower.
-However, Orchis's existence and myth does not seem to be attested to in classical times.
+However, Orchis's existence and myth does not seem to be attested in classical times.

-Mythology
+The story

-The myth supposedly goes that Orchis was the son of a nymph and a satyr whose names are usually not disclosed, though sometimes given as Acolasia and Patellanus (in some versions, he is said to be the son of the fertility god Priapus).
+The unattested myth supposedly goes that Orchis was the son of a nymph and a satyr whose names are usually not disclosed, though sometimes given as Acolasia and Patellanus (in some accounts, he is said to be the son of the fertility god Priapus).
 One day, during a festival in honour of Dionysus the god of wine, Orchis raped or attempted to rape one of Dionysus's priestesses, so the god killed him.
 His father mourned his death and asked the gods to bring him back, but they refused, and instead settled on creating the orchid flower out of him.
 An alternative version of his death has him being torn apart by wild animals or the priestesses themselves, and, through the intervention of the gods, the orchid grows from his testicles.